 Frederick County will remove large wildlife animal carcasses (i.e. deer, bear, etc.) that are located within the County's right-of-way.
-To report large animal carcasses located within the county right-of-way, please fill out a County Work Request form or contact us at 301-600-1564.
+To report large animal carcasses located within the county right-of-way, please use the County's reporting tool FCG FixIt or contact us at 301-600-1564.
 Please refer to the "Removal of Animal Carcass on a County Road or Right-of-Way Policy."

 This decision is handled by the Office of Transportation Engineering, you may reach them at 301-600-2930.

 To report a damaged guardrail or request a new guardrail installation, please use the County's reporting tool FCG FixIt form or contact us at 301-600-1564.

 The Office of Highway Operations mows behind guardrails two times a year, then treats the area to keep the weeds down.

 If the mud is causing slippery or hazardous conditions, please contact Central Communications at 301-600-1603.If this mud is coming from an active construction site, please contact the Frederick County Environmental Compliance Section at 301-600-3507.If the mud is coming from an active farm, please contact Soil Conservation at 301-695-2803 (#3).

 Please contact the Office of Transportation Engineering at 301-600-2930 for any new sign requests.